wezeku/encfs4win/README.md

 * [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) - For building the project
 * [Dokan library](https://github.com/dokan-dev/dokany) - Handles FUSE portion of software.
 You can use either v0.7.4 (legacy) or v1.0.0 (latest).
-* [Boost library](https://github.com/boostorg/boost) - We currently use the latest (v1.60.0) for our binaries
+* [TinyXML2 library](https://github.com/leethomason/tinyxml2) - Reads and writes configuration file for encfs
 * [OpenSSL library](https://github.com/openssl/openssl) - Always use the latest version (currently v1.0.2g).
 Note that you must have Perl installed in order to build OpenSSL!

 ### Automated version

 Encfs4win now comes with a fully-automated build tool called "build.bat", located in the root directory.
 This tool will automatically download, build and install Dokan, Boost and OpenSSL, before finally building encfs.
 Look for "encfs.exe" and "encfsctl.exe" in the encfs\Release folder after building is finished.

-The automated tool will also check to see if any of these prerequisites are already installed (by looking for the DOKAN_ROOT, BOOST_ROOT and OPENSSL_ROOT environment variables).
+The automated tool will also check to see if any of these prerequisites are already installed (by looking for the DOKAN_ROOT and OPENSSL_ROOT environment variables).
 If found, it will use the installed version and skip over that prerequisite.

 *Note that this tool also has the capability to build libgcrypt (and libgpg-error) if you provide the "--beta" argument (MSYS required).
 Encfs is still in the process of providing support for the libgcrypt library, however.*

 ### Manual version

 You can also choose to handle some or all of the prerequisites yourself.
 After the above dependencies have been installed and built, simply open the encfs4win solution (encfs/encfs.sln) and build the solution.
-Note that you must have the environment variables DOKAN_ROOT, BOOST_ROOT and OPENSSL_ROOT pointing to your Dokan, Boost and OpenSSL installations, respectively (otherwise you will need to modify the solution to point to your installations).
+Note that you must have the environment variables DOKAN_ROOT and OPENSSL_ROOT pointing to your Dokan and OpenSSL installations, respectively (otherwise you will need to modify the solution to point to your installations).

 This will result in encfs.exe, encfsctl.exe and the rlog binaries being built and placed in the encfs\Release directory.